Solve Equation in Excel (Table of Contents)

 To add the Solver Add-in tool, the below-mentioned procedure is followed:

-- Add-ins window appears where you can see the list of active add-ins options.
+- An Add-ins window appears where you can see the list of active add-ins options.
 Tick the Solver Add-in and click on the “Ok” button.

-To calculate Variable Values For % Profit Maximization with the help of the Solver Add-in Tool.
+Calculate Variable Values For % Profit Maximization with the help of the Solver Add-in Tool.

 Formula to Find out Percentage Profit: